Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

-\newparagraph{Other measures of association} On a more general note, when one looks past a number of classical concepts of correlation that are universally applied (like the Pearson correlation, Spearman's $\rho$, or Kendall's $\tau$), the statistical literature on how to best measure dependency in applications quickly becomes immensely broad and scattered.
-Besides the approaches mentioned above, suggestions include maximal correlation coefficients \parencite{gebelein1941,koyak1987}, rank or copula based methods \parencite{schweizer1981,dette2013,marti2017}, or various measures acting on the distribution of pairwise distances \parencite{friedman1983, heller2013}, to only cite a few (for a more complete survey of established methods, see \cite{tjostheim2018}).
-Recently, optimal transport maps have been utilized to define multivariate rank statistics that allow for (asymptotically) distribution-free independence tests \parencite{ghosal2019,shi2020distribution,shi2021}.
+\paragraph{Other measures of association.} Looking past classical concepts of correlation that are universally applied (like the Pearson correlation, Spearman's $\rho$, or Kendall's $\tau$), the literature on how to best measure dependency quickly becomes immensely broad and scattered.
+Besides the approaches cited above, we exemplarily mention maximal correlation coefficients \parencite{gebelein1941,koyak1987}, rank or copula based methods \parencite{schweizer1981,marti2017}, or various measures acting on the distribution of pairwise distances \parencite{friedman1983, heller2013}.
+For a survey, see \textcite{tjostheim2018}.
+More closely related to our work, optimal transport maps have recently been utilized to define multivariate rank statistics that allow for asymptotically distribution-free independence tests \parencite{ghosal2019,shi2020distribution,shi2021}.
+Furthermore, optimal transport induced geometries have been explored for covariance analysis in functional data analysis \parencite{petersen2019,dubey2020}.

 A different class of data analysis and exploration techniques to be mentioned in this context are those that quantify how multiple data sets are \emph{spatially} associated.
 A prominent example is Ripley's $K$ function \parencite{ripley1976}, for which new developments have recently been advanced \parencite{amgad2015}.
-Regarding functional data analysis, we refer to \parencite{petersen2019,dubey2019}.
-For colocalization problems in cell microscopy, we mention \textcite{wang2017}, who propose a statistically optimal colocalization metric based on Kendall's $\tau$, and \textcite{tameling2021}, who suggest certain surrogates of the optimal transport plan for quantifying colocalization.
+A particular case of spatial association arises in colocalization problems in cell microscopy.
+We mention \textcite{wang2017}, who propose a colocalization metric based on Kendall's $\tau$, and \textcite{tameling2021}, who suggest certain surrogates of the optimal transport plan for quantifying colocalization.